Rust-CMS/radical/README.md

 ## Project Description

-Radical is a CMS heavily inspired by [Processwire](https://processwire.com/).
+Radical is a headless (with a head that will be disable-able) CMS heavily inspired by [Processwire](https://processwire.com/).
 This is not a markdown site generator like other CMSs.
 If you would like something of that nature, see [here](#repositories-like-this).

 ## Server Installation

 If you have docker, all you need to do is run [this](https://github.com/Rust-CMS/tooling) docker-compose.

+Otherwise, you can run follow the directions to set it up on Kubernetes.

 Sub $2/month GCP Cloud Run tutorial coming soon!